 8. Use Toothpaste to Polish Small Scratches

-Always test a small area first because some finishes are delicate.
-But for little scuffs and dull spots, this old-school trick still surprises me every time.
-Toothpaste really said, “I clean teeth and apparently everything else too.”
+Always try out an area first because some finishes can be sensitive.
+As for small scuffs and dull areas, this old-school trick never ceases to amaze me.
+Toothpaste really said, “I clean teeth and apparently I clean everything else too."

 9. Clean Cast Iron With Salt